Save to shopping list

 1.1.2. entities processing electronic or credit card payments – if a Customer uses the electronic or credit card payment method in the Internet Shop, the Administrator shall make available collected personal data of the Customer to a selected entity processing the aforementioned payments in the Internet Shop on the basis of the Administrator's order, to the extent necessary to handle the payment made by the Customer.

-1.1.3. crediting entities / lessors - in case of a Customer who uses the instalment or leasing payment method in the Internet Shop, the Administrator shall make available the collected personal data of the Customer to a selected creditor or lessor handling the aforementioned payments in the Internet Shop on the order of the Administrator to the extent necessary to handle the payment executed by the Customer.
+1.1.3. crediting entities / lessors – in the case of a Customer who uses the instalment or leasing payment method in the Internet Shop, the Administrator shall make available the collected personal data of the Customer to a selected creditor or lessor handling the aforementioned payments in the Internet Shop on the order of the Administrator to the extent necessary to handle the payment executed by the Customer.

 1.1.4. service providers supplying the Administrator with technical, IT and organisational solutions, which enable the Administrator to run its business, including the Internet Shop and the Electronic Services provided by means of it (in particular, suppliers of computer software for running the Internet Shop, e-mail and hosting providers, as well as suppliers of business management and technical support software for the Administrator) – the Administrator shall make the collected personal data of the Customer available to a chosen supplier acting on its behalf only in the case and to the extent necessary to carry out a given purpose of data processing in accordance with this Privacy Policy.